inkytonik/kiama/wiki/Research.md

 Sloane, A. M. [Profile-based Abstraction and Analysis of Attribute Grammar Evaluation](papers/SLE12.pdf).
 In [Proceedings](http://link.springer.com/chapter/10.1007%2F978-3-642-36089-3_3#) of the [5th Conference on Software Language Engineering (SLE 2012)](http://planet-sl.org/sle2012), K. Czarnecki and G. Hedin, Eds.
 [Slides](https://speakerdeck.com/inkytonik/profile-based-abstraction-and-analysis-of-attribute-grammar-evaluation).

-Sloane, A. M., Kats, L. C. L., and Visser, E. A pure embedding of attribute grammars.
+Sloane, A. M., Kats, L. C. L., and Visser, E. [A pure embedding of attribute grammars](papers/SCP13.pdf).
 Science of Computer Programming, 78(10), October 2013.
 [ScienceDirect](http://dx.doi.org/10.1016/j.scico.2011.11.005).
-[Pre-print](papers/SCP11.pdf).
 This paper is a heavily revised and extended version of the LDTA 2009 workshop paper.

 Sloane, A. M., Kats, L. C. L., and Visser, E. [A pure object-oriented embedding of attribute grammars](papers/LDTA09.pdf).
 In Proceedings of the [9th Workshop on Language Descriptions, Tools and Applications (LDTA 2009)](http://ldta.info/), J. Vinju and T. Ekman, Eds.
 Electronic Notes in Theoretical Computer Science, 253(7), September 2010, 205--219, Elsevier.
 [Slides](https://speakerdeck.com/inkytonik/a-pure-object-oriented-embedding-of-attribute-grammars).